Dehydrated fruit leather can be prepared in as quick as 10 minutes then just let it dry in a dehydrator or oven till ready.

 Directions

-- Place the fruit, sweetener, lemon juice and flavoring into a blender or food processor and blitz until smooth.
-This is the one I use.
+1. Place the fruit, sweetener, lemon juice and flavoring into a blender or food processor and blitz until smooth.

-- Place in the dehydrator for approximately 8 hours at 60 degrees celsius.
+5. Place in the dehydrator for approximately 8 hours at 130 degrees Fahrenheit.
 Occasionally check the fruit leather until it’s reached your desired consistency.

 Here’s how to make it in the oven (in case you don’t have a dehydrator yet but realllly want some fruit leather!):